 EBRD’s largest single donor

-over €1.99 billion: total donor contributions
+About €3.3 billion: total donor contributions

-€289 million: contributions in 2016 for EBRD projects
+€355 million: contributions in 2021 for EBRD projects

-3% capital share
+3 per cent capital share

 Funding channels include the Instrument for Pre-Accession Assistance (IPA) for Turkey and the Western Balkans, the European Neighbourhood Instrument for countries on the eastern and southern edge of Europe and the Development Cooperation Instrument financing EBRD projects in Central Asia.
-EBRD projects in EU member states have also benefited from funding through the Structural and Cohesion Funds.
-In addition to accessing EU funding on a bilateral basis, the EBRD is an active participant in the regional blending facilities, which combine grants with investments from European financial institutions.
+EBRD projects in EU member states have also benefited from funding through the Structural and Cohesion Funds, European Structural and Investment Funds (ESIF), the Structural Reform Support Programme and the Horizon 2020 programme.

 The EU is also critical to EBRD operations by supporting policy dialogue.
 The EU is a driver of policy and legislation in many countries in which the EBRD invests.
-In addition, the Bank cooperates with EU institutions on current and emerging policies, whether linked to IFI growth plans, environmental issues or initiatives such as Vienna 2.0, a private-public sector platform established to secure adequate capital and liquidity support by banking groups for their affiliates in central, eastern and south-eastern Europe
+In addition, the Bank cooperates with EU institutions on current and emerging policies, whether linked to IFI growth plans, environmental issues or initiatives such as Vienna 2.0, a private-public sector platform established to secure adequate capital and liquidity support by banking groups for their affiliates in central, eastern and south-eastern Europe.

 EU funding is provided through regional loan/grant blending facilities as well as on a bilateral basis.

 The Neighbourhood Investment Platform (NIP) supports projects in the transport, energy, financial, social and environmental sectors by combining EU grant resources with loans from European development financing institutions.